tf4482/acst-dl/README.md

 ### Hash-Based Duplicate Detection & Automatic Cleanup 🔐

 The script automatically prevents downloading duplicate files and maintains clean directories by:
-- **URL-based hashing**: Each MP3 URL generates a unique MD5 hash
+- **URL-based hashing**: Each MP3 URL generates a unique MD5 hash (first 8 chars used)
 - **Clean filenames**: Files are named as: `{base_name}_{hash}.mp3`
-- **Instant duplicate detection**: Same URLs always produce the same filename
+- **Subfolder hash matching**: Before download, the current feed’s subfolder is scanned; if any existing `.mp3` filename contains the same hash, the download is skipped as a duplicate (filename equality not required)
-- **Memory tracking**: Stores current filenames during download process
+- **Memory tracking**: Stores current filenames during download process for summary and cleanup
 - **Automatic cleanup**: Removes old MP3 files not in current download set
 - **Keep only recent**: Maintains clean directories with latest episodes only
 - **No configuration needed**: Works automatically without any setup